kennytv/list-of-shame/README.md

 A non-exhaustive list of dank projects.

+* Democratic Federal Republic Of Craftbukkit and SpongeVanilla - Oh No They Formed the Micronation to conquer the world, we are all gonna die by Plugin/Ore Nukes
+* Outfit8TSB - The Lead Dev of NBM(Become BM) and Radioactive
 * [#saveminecraft](https://youtu.be/wXQoH4IQGMM)
 * 1.8 - Has more exploits and security issues than [days it is old](https://howoldisminecraft188.today/).
 * 1.7 - Like 1.8 but worse and [even older](https://howoldisminecraft1710.today/).